sustglobal/dev-center/jekyll/api.md

 curl -i -F asset=@$ASSET_FILE https://explorer.sustglobal.io/api/portfolios/$PORTFOLIO/assets/import?api_key=$APIKEY
 ```

-### Download Portfolio Assets
+### Export Portfolio Assets

-Download all assets in a given portfolio to a local CSV file:
+It may be useful to download all assets in a given portfolio to a local CSV file.
+This is primarily useful when you intend to re-upload a modified set of assets to a portfolio.

 ```
 curl -OJ https://explorer.sustglobal.io/api/portfolios/$PORTFOLIO/assets/export?api_key=$APIKEY